Datt-boi/Rot-and-Deceit/README.md

  To play, simply launch the game, and follow the on-screen prompts.

- Currently released on Version 1.0
+ Currently released on Version 1.1

  Release dates:
  Demo version - May 15 2024
  Version 1.0 - June 16 2024
+ Version 1.1 - June 20 2024